 #1 Telstra BYO Plan: $49/month

 If huge data inclusions are a must in the household apart from the standard unlimited voice calls and SMS, Telstra’s BYO plans are ideal starting with the $49 plan on a 12-month contract.
-This buys you 15GB of included data plus 15GB of bonus data.
-This also includes other exciting perks that are exclusive to Telstra subscribers, such as free six-month access to Apple Music.
-For flexible options without a minimum term, Telstra has prepaid plans starting from $30 per month for an 8GB of mobile data and unlimited calls and texts.
+This buys you 15GB of included data and other exciting perks that are exclusive to Telstra subscribers, such as free

 #2 Yomojo Family Bundle